 Do you fancy a delightful road trip?
-Especially along the coast with stunning beaches and coastal towns?
-Then the Legendary Pacific Coast drive is surely for you.
+Especially along the coast passing through stunning beaches and coastal towns?
+Then the Legendary Pacific Coast drive on the east coast of Australia is surely for you.
 There are many remarkable experiences and moments you can have visiting the places along the way.
+In this post, you will find the details of this amazing drive and the stop overs.

 PIN for later reference